Checklist for people with disabilities and long-term illness

 The headings in the left hand column of each section link to general documents on the subject, and those in the right hand column link to details of specific payments or services.

-The National Advocacy Service (NAS) provides independent, confidential and free advocacy for people with disabilities - in particular people who are isolated from their community and services, have communication differences, are inappropriately accommodated, live in residential services or attend day services and have limited supports.
-The service is funded and supported by the Citizens Information Board.
-You can find contact details for advocates through the Citizens Information Find an Address service.
+The National Advocacy Service for People with Disabilities (NAS) provides independent, confidential and free advocacy for people with disabilities - in particular people who are isolated from their community and services, have communication differences, are inappropriately accommodated, live in residential services or attend day services and have limited supports.
+Visit the advocacy.ie website to find out more about the service and how to use it.

 Social welfare payments